inbravo/inbravo/README.md

   model sits across that stack in a BCBS 239-compliant architecture.
   Ignoring both is just vendor lock-in with better branding

-- **GraphRAG in regulatory domains** — where the lineage path between data points *is* the audit trail, and similarity search alone is not enough.
-  Regulators care about the journey, not just the destination

-- **Sovereign AI in BFSI** — foundation model vendor selection as an architecture and governance decision for Tier-1 banks operating under EU AI Act and CRR3; not a procurement conversation, however much the vendor would prefer it to be

-- **Deterministic guardrails in agentic workflows** — where in a regulated pipeline autonomy ends and guaranteed, ordered, auditable execution begins.
-  Somewhere between "the agent decides" and "the regulator decides for you"

 ---

 ## Stack